-The notes will effectively rank junior to secured debt under our credit facilities, which would have to be repaid first in the event of our insolvency or financial difficulties
+The notes will effectively rank junior to secured debt under our credit facilities

 Our payment of principal and interest on the notes will effectively rank junior to all existing and future debt under our credit facilities.
 This is so because the debt under our credit facilities is issued or guaranteed by our subsidiaries and secured by their assets.
 The notes will also effectively rank junior to all other existing and future debt of our subsidiaries.
 We have also guaranteed that debt and secured our guaranty with our assets, including the stock of our subsidiaries.
 As a result, in the event of our insolvency, liquidation or reorganization, or should any of that debt be accelerated because of a default, we must pay that debt in full before we can make any payment on the notes.